cosmos/sdk-tutorials/interchain-exchange/tutorial/00-tutorial.md

 }
 ```

-In this chapter we implemented the logic behind `send-createPair` command that upon recieving of an IBC packet on the target chain creates a buy order book and upon recieving of an IBC acknowledgement on the source chain creates a sell order book.
+In this chapter we implemented the logic behind `send-create-pair` command that upon recieving of an IBC packet on the target chain creates a buy order book and upon recieving of an IBC acknowledgement on the source chain creates a sell order book.

 # Creating Sell Orders